-Testing diverse machine learning algorithms for predicting rock thermal properties revealed that ensemble tree-based algorithms tend to yield lower accuracy and precision values when predicting both rock thermal conductivity and volumetric heat capacity.
+Testing diverse machine learning algorithms for predicting rock thermal properties revealed that ensemble tree-based algorithms tend to yield lower accuracy and precision values when predicting rock thermal conductivity and volumetric heat capacity.
+Thermal conductivity for perpendicular direction to the bedding can be less accurate predicted from well-logging data.

 From a comparison of thermal property profiles predicted from well-logging data with experimental data, it can be concluded that volumetric heat capacity, thermal conductivity parallel and perpendicular to the bedding plane can be predicted with uncertainties of less than 9 %, 10 % and 16 %, respectively.
 Thus, the application of ensemble tree-based algorithms for predicting rock thermal properties accounting for thermal anisotropy is preferable.